alejandromume/sharex-for-linux/README.md

 * Open your `.sxcu` file and copy all the JSON
 * Open `~/.sharenix.json`
 * Find `"DefaultImageUploader"` at the top and change it for the `"Name"` field
-  * It will do it with [clippy.gg image uploder](https://clippy.gg)
+  * It will do it with [file.coffee](https://file.coffee/)

     <ins>Example

     ```
     // sxcu file
-    "Name": "clippy.gg file uploader",
+    "Name": "file.coffe",

     |   |
     V   V

     // ~/.sharenix.json
-    "DefaultImageUploader": "clippy.gg file uploader",
+    "DefaultImageUploader": "file.coffe",
     ```

 * Find something like this